surge-synthesizer/surge/README.md

 Choose `Update to recommended settings" for `surge-au`, `surge-vst2` and `surge-vst3`.
 Click on `Perform Changes`.

 After which "Here there be dragons" - Please, could anyone take this further?

+## Building - VST2

+If you want to build VST2 versions of the plug-in, set the environment variable VST24SDK to the location of the SDK prior to building.